C2SM/ETHIOPIA/README.md

-# ETHIOPIA, wEaTHer and clImate wOrkflow graPhs for aiIdA
+# ETHIOPIA

-ETHIOPIA is a library for creating weather and climate workflows from a yaml format inspired by [cylc](https://cylc.github.io/) using [AiiDA](https://www.aiida.net/) as workflow engine.
+ETHIOPIA (wEaTHer and clImate wOrkflow graPhs for aiIdA) is a library for creating weather and climate workflows from a yaml format inspired by [cylc](https://cylc.github.io/) using [AiiDA](https://www.aiida.net/) as workflow engine.